YWolfeee/YWolfeee.github.io/_pages/about.md

 ---

 <p id="about">
-I am a third-year Ph.D. student at <a href="https://www.cs.stanford.edu/">Stanford CS</a>, co-advised by <a href="https://www.james-zou.com/">James Zou</a> and <a href="https://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
+I am a <a href="https://www.cs.stanford.edu/">Stanford CS</a> Ph.D. candidate, co-advised by <a href="https://www.james-zou.com/">James Zou</a> and <a href="https://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
 I received my B.S. in Math and CS at Yuanpei College, <a href="https://english.pku.edu.cn/">Peking University</a>, co-advised by <a href="http://www.liweiwang-pku.com/">Liwei Wang</a> and <a href="https://dihe-pku.github.io/">Di He</a>.
 During my undergrad, I was fortunate to work with <a href="https://jsteinhardt.stat.berkeley.edu/">Jacob Steinhardt</a> and <a href="https://simonshaoleidu.com/">Simon S. Du</a> as a visiting researcher.
 I also collaborated with <a href="https://mingyuliu.net/">Ming-Yu Liu</a> as an intern in <a href="https://www.nvidia.com/en-us/ai/cosmos/">NVIDIA Cosmos</a>, and <a href="https://felixyu.org/">Felix Yu</a> in <a href="https://deepmind.google/">Google Deepmind</a>.</p>
 <!-- <h2 id="researchinterests">Research Interest</h2> -->
 <!-- <p> -->
 My Ph.D. research aims to advance model capabilities for open problems through post-training and inference-time algorithm design.
-Specifically, for both text and vision models:
+Specifically,

 - How do we continuously improve them via post-training, even at superhuman levels?
 - How do we scale test-time compute effectively and efficiently?
+- How do we integrate these processes to enable iterative model improvement?

 I believe in the synergy of scalable engineering and principled algorithm design.
 This philosophy is grounded in my early research on deep learning foundations and AI for science.
 Feel free to reach out if you are interested in my research or simply want to chat.
 <!-- </p> -->

 <h2 id="news">News</h2>
-- (June 2026) I will be giving a few talks on SimpleTES.
+- (June–Aug.
+2026) I’m giving a series of talks on SimpleTES.
 Please check out our [blog](https://haotianye.com/blog/simpletes/) for our thoughts, and let me know if you are interested in the work!
 - (May 2026) Check out [SimpleTES](https://www.wq-will.com/simpletes), our new work on strategically scaling evaluation-driven discovery loops — achieving state-of-the-art on 21 problems across six domains with open-source models.
 See [paper](https://arxiv.org/abs/2604.19341), [code](https://github.com/wq-will/SimpleTES), and [X](https://x.com/haotian_yeee/status/2056782234192166926).
 - (Apr.
 2026) I passed my Ph.D. qualifying exam at Stanford!
 - (Feb.
 2026) [InfoTok](https://arxiv.org/abs/2512.16975) (<font color="#DC143C">Oral</font>) and [Scaling Law Discovery](https://linhaowei1.github.io/scaling_law_discovery/) accepted by ICLR 2026.
 See you in Rio de Janeiro!